 Juggling Caregiving and Work: 7 Tips For Family Caregivers

 Employees who take care of an elderly family member are facing employers who are ill prepared for Canada’s ageing population.
-Here, 7 ways caregivers can help themselves both at work and at home.
+Here, some ways caregivers can help themselves both at work and at home.

 Working and providing care for an elderly person can be draining both physically and mentally.
 And while the challenges involved in this balancing act aren’t new, the large number of workers taking on this responsibility is.

 Mark Maclean, the managing director of a private homecare company called Home Instead says employers aren’t prepared for Canada’s aging population.

 “We’re faced with such numbers, that the institutions that would normally address this are swamped,” Maclean says.
 “So it becomes incumbent upon the caregivers to advocate for themselves.”